 Also known as “pump n’ pose”, what is the secrecy behind this mysterious muscle site enhancing oil?
 It’s no longer unusual to see a pro bodybuilder admit to using steroids.
-Many national and professional level bodybuilders have come clean with their use of nubain and other painkillers.
+Many national and professional level individuals in bodybuilding have come clean with their use of nubain and other painkillers.
 However, I’ve yet to see one bodybuilder admit to using a site enhancement product.
 The signs are obvious.
-At this years Olympia it appeared that more top bodybuilders, partaking of site enhancement products than ever.
+At this years Olympia it appeared that more top bodybuilder, partaking of site enhancement products than ever.

 However, sooner get one of these guys admitting being a homosexual pedophile with a predilection for young boys with shaved gonads (referred to as Grendelism in the DSM-IV.
 Coincidence?
 I think not!) than to using a site enhancement oil (synthrol).
 Which leaves the rest of us in a quandary.
 If no one is willing to talk about their experiences with this stuff.
 How in the hell do we figure out how to use it?

 It was that thought that was the genesis of this article.
 Until recently, I’d never tried a site enhancement oil.
 After a lot of hem hawing around, I decided to take the plunge.
 Both literally and figuratively.
-I purchased a bottle of Site Enhancement Oil Plus from Nuclear Nutrition and gave it a try.
+I purchased a bottle of Site Enhancement Oil Plus from Synthol Rx and gave it a try.

 The first week, the pain was very nearly intolerable.
 I almost quit using the product.
 Simply because I knew there was no way I was going to be able to work out while using this stuff.
 What good is inflated biceps and triceps when you can’t train the rest of your body?
 For whatever reason, probably so I didn’t feel like a for quitting, I decided to give it one more week.
 Trevor Smith had told me that after the first week, the pain subsides.
 The guy knew what he was talking about, because the second week wasn’t nearly as bad as the first.
 By the third week, I was actually enjoying the feeling, it felt like my arms were pumped 24/7.